bzmccarthy/bzmccarthy.github.io/_posts/2021-6-3-Back-At-It.md

 ---
 layout: post
-title: Links continued
+title: Back at it
 ---

 Back at it!
 I just finished up my Masters program and am ready to get back to some self-directed study.

 First up, Nand2Tetris.